careers-medical-examiner-990x358

 University of Maryland offers a full-time, non-thesis master of science (MS) degree in forensic medicine.
 This program is made possible through a collaboration between the University of Maryland and the State Office of the Chief Medical Examiner.
 The curriculum includes classroom and online lectures, case discussions, and laboratory experience.

-Graduates may work in several areas including medicolegal death investigation, forensic toxicology, police organizations, prosecutors’ offices, and university forensic science departments.
-In addition, graduates have the background necessary to also subsequently enter medical school and pursue a specialization in forensic pathology.
+Graduates may work in several areas, including medicolegal death investigation, forensic toxicology, police organizations, prosecutors’ offices, and university forensic science departments.
+They also have the background necessary to subsequently enter medical school and pursue a specialization in forensic pathology.

 • Location: Baltimore, MD